 Effective July 01, 2019, the Corporation entered into an agreement for property management services with Edgewood Management Corporation.
 According to the property management agreement, the property manager shall be entitled to a property management fee of \$43 per month per unit occupied by the Corporation.
 In addition to the management fee, HOC reserves the right to pay the property manager an annual fee based on target occupancy levels and rent actually received.
-During the year ended June 30, 2020, the Corporation incurred property management fees in the amount of \$82,732.
-During the year ended June 30, 2020, property management fees paid was in the amount of \$85,464.
-As of June 30, 2020, property management fees accrued was in the amount of \$6,407 and is included in Accounts Payable.
+During the years ended June 30, 2021 and 2020, the Corporation incurred property management fees in the amount of \$83,291 and \$82,732, respectively.
+During the years ended June 30, 2021 and 2020, property management fees paid was in the amount of \$82,130 and \$85,464, respectively.
+As of June 30, 2021 and 2020, property management fees accrued was in the amount of \$7,568 and \$6,407, respectively, and is included in Accounts Payable.